Traveling from Ouachita Hills College to our anticipated

 Directions:

 Place all ingredients into a blender.
-Blend until everything is well incorporated.
+Blend until everything

-Pour desired amount onto preheated waffle iron (set on highest setting).
+Pour desired amount onto preheated waffle iron (set on

 Waffles will take around 5-7 minutes to cook.

-You will know it is done when the edges do not sink in when pressed.
+You will know it is done when the edges do not sink in when

 This recipe is an extremely basic version that provides a great base for creativity.
 You can try adding just about anything to it.
 Throw some frozen berries in the blender, chop up some dates, add seasonings like vanilla or maple flavoring, just get creative and do whatever you want or what your team likes.